RafaelVVolkmer/RafaelVVolkmer/README.md

   (São-Leopoldo, RS, Brazil).

-- I have intermediate knowledge in electrical/electronic engineering, including handling complex hardware systems.
-I work with registers and processor memory architecture, programming both on bare metal and with HAL, RTOS and embedded Linux libs.
+- I have intermediate knowledge in electrical/electronic engineering, including handling hardware systems.
+I work with registers and processor memory architecture, programming both on bare metal and with HAL, RTOS and embedded Linux.

 - I am committed to clean and understandable codes, making the low level comprehensible for anyone.